pts/dosmc/README.txt

   library doesn't have functions which take far pointers.
 * It doesn't support code longer than 64 KiB.
 * It doesn't support 32-bit (i386) code or DOS extenders.
-* It doesn't pass command-line arguments to main (always argc=0 argv=NULL).
-  This will be fixed in the future.
 * It's not possible to run the compilation on DOS yet.
 To make it happen, the dosmc shell script (and its substantial Perl code for linking) has to be rewritten in C, and the DOS version of wcc.exe from OpenWatcom V2